Ask the pioneers: What’s next for materials science?

 ─You have researched an astonishing variety of materials from IGZO amorphous oxide semiconductors to iron-based superconductors and synthetic ammonia catalysts.
 What is your secret to producing achievements in such diverse fields?

 The key lies in electrons.
 The properties of a material are not determined by their elements alone.
-Structure is equally important because electron states determine the functions of the material, and elements and structure affect electron states.
+Structure is equally important because states of electrons determine the functions of the material, and elements and structure affect states of electrons.
 The key is connecting structure to function.
 I felt that there was no reason iron could not be used to make a superconductor and, while oxygen was a complete failure, I easily produced a superconductor with iron using a compound having a layered structure of arsenic and phosphorus.
 This surprised many people.
 It was unimaginable that glass could make a good semiconductor and, while other researchers were focused solely on crystals, I considered models showing good electron mobility even in amorphous materials and produced material designs of transparent amorphous oxide semiconductors (TAOS) of which one is IGZO.
 I used the well-known compound C12A7 made from lime and alumina, both components of cement, as an electride for a synthetic ammonia catalyst.
 While observing the electron states produced from this unique structure, I discovered new properties of electrons that led to the development of serviceable materials.
 So, while the materials I have studied are diverse, throughout I have focused on electron mobility.

 ─Your work seems closer to physics than chemistry.

 I suppose my approach is to consider physics in terms of chemistry.
 The key is “tunneling,” whereby electrons pass smoothly through a barrier.
-Most oxides have barriers that electrons cannot move through, but produce a tunneling effect and the structure suddenly becomes barrier-free.
+Most oxides have barriers that electrons cannot move through but produce a tunneling effect and the structure suddenly becomes barrier-free.
 To me, uncovering a fascinating function by altering some commonplace material known for ages is what’s interesting about materials science.
 Unlike those who study condensed matter, I am not merely interested in the theory itself but am always considering how a material can be used in society.
 For a material to be useful, I look for chemical stability above all else, not simply good performance at instantaneous wind speed.
 Sometimes a candidate material is unusable if it absorbs moisture, for example, even if the properties of the material are good.
 If it can be used, it is a material.

 ─I suppose companies play a major role in what is used.